VIDEO: The LEGO Ninjago Movie

 Trending Now

-Borger Homecoming Parade postponed until Thursday at 6:00 p.m.
+BREAKING NEWS: Borger Homecoming Parade postponed until Thursday at 6:00 p.m.

 Sen. Seliger announces re-election bid for state senate seat